rust-lang/rust/src/doc/trpl/dining-philosophers.md

 ```

 We need to add two more fields to our `Philosopher`.
 Each philosopher is going
-to have two forks: the one on their left, and the one on their right.
+to have two chopsticks: the one on their left, and the one on their right.
 We’ll use the `usize` type to indicate them, as it’s the type that you index
 vectors with.
-These two values will be the indexes into the `forks` our `Table`
+These two values will be the indexes into the `chopsticks` our `Table`
 has.

 ```rust,ignore